andersonopt/website/content/blog/renewables-and-aluminium-batteries.md

 The race is on, to find a low cost and efficient energy storage solution.
 It seems that it won’t be too long until solar and wind renewable projects will get a new lift from aluminium ion batteries.

 Our AO Energy Markets solution, provides the ability to model the integration of large batteries into energy markets to determine the cost/benefits of different battery chemistries.
-To find out how you can optimize your business to increase returns, contact Eric Anderson at [info@andersonopt.com](mailto:info@andersonopt.com) or (612) 719-5173.
+To find out how you can optimize your business to increase returns, contact Jake at [jake@andersonopt.com](mailto:jake@andersonopt.com) or (612) 719-5173.

 ### Sources